noc-lab/clinical_concept_extraction/training_scripts/README.md

 ```

 Next, set up the environments for running the codes.
 Create a folder, say
-`cce_assets`, and set an environment variables `CCE_ASSETS` to be the path of the folder.
+`cce_assets`, and set an environment variable `CCE_ASSETS` to the path of the folder.
 Download the pretrained ELMo model [here](https://github.com/noc-lab/clinical_concept_extraction/releases/download/latest/elmo.tar.gz)
 and unzip files to the folder.
 The files should be structured as follows:
 ```text
 cce_assets